rimrakhimov/erc721-bridge/README.md

-# erc721-bridge
+# Bridge for ERC721 token
-Bridge implementation for ERC721 token
+The goal of these contracts and scripts is to allow users to transfer non fungible tokens between two ethereum networks.